Rio Grande in Utah, 1908 to 1988

 June 7, 1977

-Amtrak's Pioneer, Trains 25/26, between Seattle, Wash. and Salt Lake City, Utah, began service, thus doing away with the need for D&RGW to provide a limousine connection between their Rio Grande Zephyr at Salt Lake City, and Amtrak's San Francisco Zephyr at Ogden.
+Amtrak's Pioneer, Trains 25/26, between Seattle, Washington. and Salt Lake City, Utah, began service, thus doing away with the need for D&RGW to provide a limousine connection between their Rio Grande Zephyr at Salt Lake City, and Amtrak's San Francisco Zephyr at Ogden.

 "THE GRAND JUNCTION ZEPHYR -- The D&RGW has petitioned the ICC to cut back service on its Denver-Salt Lake City Rio Grande Zephyr to a Denver-Grand Junction, Col., operation.
 It is a asking to drop the Grand Junction-Salt Lake City segment on January 31, 1978, citing a savings of $800,000 per year on a present deficit of $2.1 million.
 The non-Amtrak domeliner is considered one of America's finest passenger trains and caters primarily to travelers more interested in the Rocky Mountain scenery than transportation to Salt Lake City."
 (Railfan magazine, March 1979, page 15 "Railnews")